john-ciq/log-reader/README.md

 ## Usage

 1. **Upload Log Files**: Click the upload area or drag files onto it
-   - Accepts `.log`, `.txt`, and `.zip` files
+   - Accepts `.log`, `.txt`, `.json`, and `.zip` files
    - Multiple files can be uploaded at once; entries from all files are merged into one view
 2. **View Logs**: Entries appear in the table with timestamp, level, file, source, and message
 3. **Filter**:
-   - Use the Include/Exclude regex fields in the Filters & Search panel
+   - Create named filters in the Filters & Search panel; check a filter's checkbox to enable it
+   - Multiple filters can be active at once — they are evaluated in order, first match wins
+   - Each filter can have Include patterns (force include), Exclude patterns (force exclude), and level/file criteria
+   - Drag filter cards or use ↑/↓ buttons to change evaluation order
    - Toggle levels with the level checkboxes
    - Toggle files with the file checkboxes in the Log Files panel
    - Toggle sources with the checkboxes in the Statistics panel → Logging Sources
 4. **Search**: Type in the search bar to highlight matching text; enable `.*` for regex
 5. **Expand Messages**: Click "show more" on truncated messages; click ▶ to expand inline JSON
 6. **Resize/Reorder Columns**: Drag column edges to resize; drag column headers to reorder
-7. **Export**: Click "Export JSON" in the Statistics panel header to download filtered results
+7. **Export**: Click "Export Filtered" or "Export All" in the Statistics panel header to download entries as JSON

 ---